NikolaiT/incolumitas/content/pages/botOrNot.md

 **5. Behavioral Fingerprinting**

-Then there is behavior based detection techniques.
+The best and hardest detection method comes last: behavior based detection techniques.

 Humans behave like a chaotic system.
 Some humans more than others.
 But that is not the point I am trying to make here.

-Humans move their mouse, keyboard, and scrolling wheel like humans.
+Humans move their mouse, keyboard, touch screen and scrolling wheel in an organic fashion.
 Bots still have a hard time to simulate mouses and touchscreens as if humans were the source of those events.
 Some of the JavaScript events that are of interest: `mousedown`, `mousemove`, `touchstart`, `touchmove`, `keydown`, ...

+A simple idea to distinguish bots from real humans based on behavioral data would be to extract certain features of a lot of behavioral data samples and classify the data set as either human or bot-like (this is the hard step).
+Then you could use a suitable neuronal network to train it to classify behavioral data.

+That is easier said than done.
+However, there are some companies such as [biocatch](https://www.biocatch.com/) and [perimeterx](https://www.perimeterx.com/) that are already using this approach since years.

-We are approaching an age where (certain) [captchas can be solved](https://incolumitas.com/2021/01/02/breaking-audio-recaptcha-with-googles-own-speech-to-text-api/) better by AI than by real humans.
+The established method to distinguish humans from bots is the good old captcha.
+However, we are approaching an age where [captchas can be solved](https://incolumitas.com/2021/01/02/breaking-audio-recaptcha-with-googles-own-speech-to-text-api/) better by AI than by real humans.